jeffdasilva/ssh-remote-control/README.md

 # SSH Remote Control Dashboard

-A production-quality Python web application for monitoring and controlling remote servers via SSH.
+A Python web application for monitoring and controlling remote servers via SSH.
 Built with FastAPI, AsyncSSH, and modern Python tooling.

 ## Features